-The Packing & Printing sector exhibits mostly favorable conditions for buyers.
+The Packing & Printing sector exhibits shared negotiation conditions between buyers and suppliers.
 Buyers benefit from minimal specialization for most products and services as well as low market share concentration, both of which keep price-based competition fierce among suppliers.
 While the sector’s prices and profit margins are forecast to rise slowly, they will largely do so predictably.
 As a result, rising prices and profits will have a marginal effect on buyers’ ability to negotiate because price growth will not be swift enough to significantly disrupt downstream markets.

 - If necessary, customization of packing or printing products and services is relatively inexpensive, which keeps customization options affordable